ravipatel26/networking-lab/README.txt

 - client/and server need to validate data/AKS/HS_ACKs based on what theri expecting
     - remember the current RECEIVER side is always first to move to next phase
 - the request string is not formatted properly on its way to through request_methods and to the server
+- Client side problem with response window status potential sol: maybe not keep passing in a fresh window_status on each rec, yeah probably this, will fix
+- implement POST